MamtaGuliya/argotest1/README.md

-# both repos are tested finally
+# both repos are tested